backdrop-contrib/synonyms/README.md

 Synonyms
 ========

+**Please note:
+This port from the Drupal 7 module is not complete nor fully tested.
+Your help and input would be appreciated!**

 The Synonyms module enriches Entities with the notion of synonyms.
 Currently the module provides the following functionality:
 - support of synonyms through Field API.
 Any field, for which synonyms behavior